Compton Hit-And-Run Accident Lawyers

 California law classifies hit-and-run accidents as infractions, misdemeanors, or felonies, with felony charges applying when the accident results in injury or death.
 These classifications and the associated penalties (fines, license suspension, jail time) fall under the criminal aspect of hit-and-run law, focusing on punishing the driver for leaving the scene.

-Separately from the criminal charges, a hit-and-run accident also gives you the right to pursue financial compensation from the at-fault driver for the harm they caused.
-This is the civil aspect of hit-and-run law, and it focuses on compensating the victim for their losses.
+Separate from the criminal case, victims of hit-and-run accidents may have the right to pursue financial compensation through a civil claim.
+This aspect of the law focuses on recovering losses such as medical expenses, lost wages, and other accident-related damages.
 Even if the driver who fled the scene remains unidentified or unprosecuted, you can still pursue a civil claim against them (or their insurance, if you later identify them) for damages.

-If the at-fault driver stays unknown, you have options for recovery through your uninsured motorist (UM) coverage or other applicable insurance policies.
+If the at-fault driver remains unknown, you may still be able to seek compensation through your uninsured motorist (UM) coverage or other applicable insurance policies.
 UM coverage protects you when you suffer injuries from a driver who flees the scene or is otherwise uninsured.

-Our Compton hit-and-run accident lawyers can help you explore all available options, including investigating the accident, identifying potential witnesses, working with accident reconstruction experts, and pursuing your claim against the at-fault driver (if identified) or your own insurance company.
-Contact us at (888) 488-1391 to discuss your case.
+Our Compton hit-and-run accident lawyers can assist you by investigating the accident, identifying potential witnesses, working with qualified professionals, and filing a claim against the at-fault driver (if identified) or applicable insurance providers.
+To learn more about how the law applies to your situation, call (888) 488-1391 to schedule a consultation.

 Why Drivers Flee The Scene Of An Accident